Nnamdi Kanu: Court trial

 Kanu was finally arraigned on 23 November 2015 in an Abuja Magistrate Court for the first time for charges of "criminal conspiracy, intimidation and membership of an illegal organisation" by Nigeria's Department of State Services (DSS).
 The charges violate "Section 97, 97B and 397" of Nigeria's penal code.
 Chief Magistrate S. Usman had, at the last adjourned date, berated the Department of State Services (DSS) over its failure to produce Kanu in court on the two consecutive times the matter came up before the court.
 Meanwhile, Kanu's supporters stormed Nigeria's capital city of Abuja in luxury buses on a peaceful protest for their leader who was arraigned by the Federal Government before the Wuse Zone 2 Magistrate Court, Abuja on 23 November 2015.
 Pro-Biafra protesters with placards sang and danced outside the court premises whilst the hearing proceeded.
 Protesters wore T-shirts and caps with inscriptions like "Biafra Now or Never", "Buhari Release Kanu For Us", "On Biafra We Stand".
 More protests by IPOB members numbering over 15,000 grounded vehicular movements in the southeastern key economic city of Onitsha concurrently.
 It was the same with over 20,000 protesters in Aba, Abia State on the same day.

 Kanu, through his counsel, filed an application asking the federal authorities to transfer him from the custody of the Department of State Services (DSS) to prison.
 His lawyer, Obetta, insisted that transferring his client to prison would enable him to have easy access to his legal team.

 Whilst in court, the Department of State Services (DSS) requested the Wuse Zone 2 Senior Magistrates' Court, to discontinue the trial of Nnamdi Kanu under section 108(1) of administration of criminal justice act 2015.
 Idakwo further said the Department of State Services (DSS) had obtained an order from the Federal High Court, Abuja, dated 10 November, to detain the accused in its custody for 90 days.
 However, Kanu's lawyer Obetta objected to the continued detention of his client.
 Obetta prayed the court not to discontinue the case because the prosecution did not present any information from the Attorney-General of Nigeria Federation who had the authority to approve such.
 Obetta also told the court that "the DSS violated the order of the court which granted bail that was perfected but not granted, adding that the accused had been in Department of State Services (DSS) custody since he was arrested."
 The court's magistrate, Usman Shuaibu, after listening to both counsels, adjourned the matter until 1 December 2015 for ruling.

+The IPOB leader's counsel, Kanu Agabi, had expressed concerns about his client's deteriorating health, citing medical reports that revealed liver and pancreatic complications, a lump under his armpit, and low potassium levels.

+However, Nigeria Medical Association report on Nnamdi Kanu’s health status has revealed that he is fit to continue facing the trial.